IBM-Cloud/logistics-wizard-kubernetes/README.md

 1. Ensure you have 2GB of free memory and space for 4 additional services in your Bluemix organization.

-1. It is recommended to create a new space named `logistics-wizard` in your Bluemix organization.
+1. It is recommended to create a new space named `logistics-wizard-kube` in your Bluemix organization.
 This helps grouping the apps and services together in the console.

 1. **To get started, click this button:**